 Unsecured Loan Meaning

 An unsecured loan doesn’t require collateral.
-You simply make an agreement with the lender to make a one off or monthly repayments, and can borrow between around £100 and £25,000.
-If you are unable to keep to the repayment terms, this can have a negative impact on your credit rating, and the lender has the option to take legal action, but as there is no collateral, your property can’t be repossessed.
+You simply make an agreement with the lender to make a one off or monthly repayments.
+Generally, you can borrow between around £100 and £25,000.
+If you are unable to keep to the repayment terms, this can have a negative impact on your credit rating.
+The lender will also have the option to take legal action, but as there is no collateral, your property can’t be repossessed.

 Secured Loan Meaning